kriserickson/solace-battleship/codelab.md

 - **Udemy videos**: focuses on the theory and fundamentals being covered,
 - **Codelab**: applies the covered theory and fundamentals to an example application

-There will definitely be some overlap between the Udemy video and this Codelab.
+There will definitely be some overlap between the Udemy videos and this Codelab.
 The best way to consume this course is to watch the Udemy videos first and then get your hands dirty by typing out the code snippets found in this Codelab in the applicable sections of the example application.
 If videos aren't your thing, that's okay — you'll be able to complete this Codelab without watching the Udemy video.

 Each lesson progressively builds in more functionality to the application.

 All the code used in this Codelab can be found in [this GitHub repository](https://github.com/solacese/battleship).

 The repository is split up into branches that correspond to the lessons.
 Each lesson has two corresponding branches: one branch that accompanies the copy and paste sections of the Codelab, and one solutions branch.
-E.g. battleship-lesson-1, and battleship-lesson-1-solution.
+E.g. battleship-lesson-1-connect-and-publish, and battleship-lesson-1-connect-and-publish-solution-solution.
 If you want to build a version of the game before completing its corresponding lesson, `git checkout` the `battleship-lesson-*-solution` branch of your choosing.

 ### Udemy Videos